USD$ = 95.07 GBP£ = 127.24 EUR€ = 108.67 CAD$ = 66.89 AUD$ = 66.01 AED = 25.89 SGD$ = 73.59 NZD$ = 54.10 SEK = 9.84

 AED to INR — The Gulf’s Biggest Corridor

-The UAE-to-India remittance corridor handles billions of dirhams annually — it’s one of the busiest money transfer routes in the world.
-With over 3.5 million Indians in the UAE, the competition among transfer services is fierce, which works in your favour.
+The UAE-to-India remittance corridor handles billions of dirhams annually – it is one of the busiest money transfer routes in the world.
+With over 3.5 million Indian expats living and working across Dubai, Abu Dhabi, Sharjah, and the other Emirates, the competition among transfer services is fierce.
+That competition works in your favour, keeping rates tight and fees low across the board.

 How to Compare Remittance Options